-In 2013 there was a drive as part of the vision of the College of Podiatry to embed audit and outcomes in practice and the working party undertook a radical review of both the content and layout of the system.
-The aim was to ensure the tool enabled all aspects of podiatric practice.
+In 2013 there was a drive as part of the vision of the Royal College of Podiatry to embed clinical audit and outcome measurement in practice and the working party undertook a radical review of both the content and layout of the system.
+The aim was to ensure the tool enabled clinical audit of all aspects of podiatric practice.
 Over the years many members of the College have contributed to the system we have today.
 It is hoped that all podiatrists will want to use this tool to improve patient care and help to develop the basis for how we promote, educate and learn about the benefits of podiatric practice in the UK and beyond.

-Please embrace PASCOM-10 within you own practice whether you are in private practice or NHS.
+Please embrace PASCOM-10 within you own practice whether you are in private practice or work with the NHS.
 I hope all podiatrists will agree this has been a wonderful piece of collaborative work and I hope the members will avail themselves of its’ many opportunities.